My strength’s change from time to time because I am always learning.

 (There isn’t really a right answer to this question.
 The interviewer is checking your conversational skills and also watching for grammar and pronunciation mistakes.)

 Do you have a hobby or a trait that you think is an advantage in your job application?
-Feel free to share in the comments below.
+Spend time thinking about this question and write your answers on your journal.

 Thank you for reading this far and thank you for your attention.